EutechCybernetic/lucy-pro-documentation/permission.md

 In the User Role screen, you can see a list of all user roles that have been define in the Lucy application.
 Click on any one of them to see a list of app roles in the Lucy app.
 Some of these are specific to *operating* Lucy (like roles related to restricting access to the model designer).
 At the end of the list, you will be able to see all the app roles that are defined in models.
-These roles have a code/[<Model Name>] prefix in front of them to help you see which model the role is defined in.
+These roles have a `[<Model Name>]` prefix in front of them to help you see which model the role is defined in.
 Check-off the ones you want and assign them to the user role.

 ## User Groups